thephpleague/csv/source/reading.md

 * After an extract method call, all query options are cleared;
 * The optional extract method callable function is called after all query options have been applied;

+<p class="message-info">The options methods are described in the same order as they are applied on the CSV iterator.
+The order is similar to one found in SQL statement construct.</p>

 ## Filtering methods

 The filtering options **are the first settings applied to the CSV before anything else**.
 The filters follow the *First In First Out* rule.